teociaps/SwaggerUI.Themes/src/AspNetCore.SwaggerUI.Themes/README.md

 Style.Dark
 ```

-#### Forest
+### • Forest
-Inspired by the colors of a forest, this theme brings a natural and vibrant feel to your documentation;
+Inspired by the colors of a forest, this theme brings a natural and vibrant feel to your documentation.

 ![forest style example image](/samples/screenshots/default-forest.png)